OpenNMT/OpenNMT-tf/README.md

 OpenNMT-tf does not require to compile the data before the training.
 Instead, it can directly read text files and preprocess the data when needed by the training.
 This allows [on-the-fly tokenization](http://opennmt.net/OpenNMT-tf/tokenization.html) and data augmentation by injecting random noise.

-### Domain fine-tuning
+### Model fine-tuning

-OpenNMT-tf supports model fine-tuning workflows.
-This includes continuing the training with different optimization parameters and updating word vocabularies by keeping learned weights of common words.
+OpenNMT-tf supports model fine-tuning workflows:

+* Model weights can be transferred to new word vocabularies, e.g. to inject domain terminology before fine-tuning on in-domain data
+* [Contrastive learning](https://ai.google/research/pubs/pub48253/) to reduce word omission errors

 ### Source-target alignment